What it feels like to grieve your business after COVID-19

 “Do you feel strong enough to shield yourself from that again?” he asks.

-“No” is my reply, but I have too much to share, and hopefully to help, with to stay silent.
+“No” is my reply, but I have too much to share and hopefully help with to stay silent.
 I also don’t ‘do’ silent very well.

 And so, I will press publish.